 Other uses for these towels:

-- To clean-up spills, spots & stains on the carpet
+- To clean-up spills, spots & stains (even blood) from the carpet

 - To wipe off muddy paws before returning indoors

 - To clean the dog’s ears

 - To dry off dog after bathing

 - To apply ice cold pressure to a sore spot